Elispe/Elispe.github.io/_pages/about.md

   - /about.html
 ---

-I am postdoctoral fellow in Dall’Anese’s group, in the Electrical, Energy and Computer Engineering Department at the University of Colorado, Boulder.
-She received her PhD and master degree in physics from Uppsala University, Sweden and her bachelor degree from Turin University.
-As a Schmidt Science Fellow, Elisabetta has pivoted from physics to energy engineering to address renewable energy integration and vehicle-grid integration for future, sustainable urban mobility.
-Elisabetta  is committed to explore creative, data-driven smart grid solutions to meet the growing electricity demand, while minimizing the impact on the environment.
+[comment]: <> (I develop optimization and control algorithms to allow high penetration of renewable energy without compromising the reliability of the power infrastructure.  vehicle-grid integration for future, sustainable urban mobility.
+Elisabetta  is committed to explore creative, data-driven smart grid solutions to meet the growing electricity demand, while minimizing the impact on the environment.)

 Short Bio
 ------